 AMY GOODMAN: Now, this was introduced last year, but it didn’t make it.
 What was the difference this year?

 REP. MICHAEL FISHER: Well, it’s hard to say.
 The numbers have changed in our Legislature.
 The issue has changed.
 While I’ve been advocating for the Vermont Legislature to take an official stance against the war since before it started, I suppose, it now is a popular position, I suppose.
 And I think after the recent election, more politicians were willing to go on the record.

 AMY GOODMAN: Vermont — it may be a surprise to many people, but has the highest per capita, I guess you’d say, death rate of soldiers in Iraq of any state in the country.
 Why is that?

 REP. MICHAEL FISHER: Well, it’s hard to say.
 We may have a higher rate of people signing up than other states, as well.
 I guess I don’t really know why it would be that we have the highest per capita.
 But in addition to the number who have lost their lives and those who have been injured in this war, it’s also important to remember that 2,300 Vermont families have sent a loved one to this war.
 And the cost to those families, to the workplace, is tremendous, the worry that those families have to live with day in and day out.

 AMY GOODMAN: Can you talk about the role of the Vermont National Guard in this debate and how it changed from last year to this year?

-AMY GOODMAN: The politics of the National Guard last year and this year: last year, the head of the National Guard, Rainville, she ran against, well, who is now the congress member, Peter Welch, replacing Bernie Sanders, who became senator — she was the head of the National Guard; but now you have a new head of the National Guard, General Dubie — right? — the brother of the Republican Lieutentant Governor.
+AMY GOODMAN: The politics of the National Guard last year and this year: Last year, the head of the National Guard, Rainville, she ran against, well, who is now the congress member, Peter Welch, replacing Bernie Sanders, who became senator — she was the head of the National Guard; but now you have a new head of the National Guard, General Dubie — right? — the brother of the Republican lieutenant governor.